 Notary Public Education

 Become a notary public in North Carolina.
 Students discuss the legal, ethical and procedural requirements for notaries according to state laws.
 The Office of the Secretary of the State of North Carolina trains, tests, qualifies and commissions notaries.
-Also, Workforce Continuing Education offers an Electronic Notary course that allows a notary to affix an electronic signature and notary seal that are legally binding.
+Also, Workforce Development offers an Electronic Notary course that allows a notary to affix an electronic signature and notary seal that are legally binding.
 Participants learn the electronic requirements to perform notary duties legally and ethically.

 Auctioneering